AutoMcG/steamdeck_tools/README.md

 # Vidswap

 Vidswap was created to replace the deck startup video file with a file of the user's choice.

 When ./vidswap/vidswap.sh is run, it reads all files within the 'vids' folder and displays a numbered list of the files.
+To add new files to the list, simply drop a <2 MB .webm file into the /vidswap/vids folder and the script should take care of the rest.

 The user then enters the number corresponding to the video they want to put into place.